-Associated to the Anglophone Studies Department at the Université de Paris, an interdisciplinary unit, LARCA advocates and practices this interdisciplinarity:
+Associated to the Anglophone Studies Department at the Université Paris Cité, an interdisciplinary unit, LARCA advocates and practices this interdisciplinarity:

 - by making links between the traditional “literature” and “history” teaching categories